NikFanton/cash-machine/README.md

 ***Cashier*** can open the check, add selected products by code from the database (parsley = 234, bread = 222), find products by name, enter number of products or weight.
 Close check.

-***Senior cashier*** can cancel the check, cancel one item in the check and return the money to the customer.
+***Senior cashier*** can cancel the check, cancel one item in the check, return the money to the customer.
 Make *X and Z reports*.

 ***Product expert*** can create new products and enter their quantity in the warehouse.